CivicActions/guidebook/docs/045-employee-handbook-ca/benefits-and-holidays.md

 | Christmas Day  | December 25th            |
 | Boxing Day     | December 26th            |

-If a holiday falls on a the weekend, the Ontario office observes on the Monday for the holiday.
+If a holiday falls on a the weekend, the Ontario office observes the holiday on the following Monday.

 Employees are not encouraged to work on these holidays.
 If you feel it's necessary to work on a holiday, hourly, non-exempt employees will be compensated at their normal hourly rate, and will receive overtime where appropriate.